mnjore/CNS-Project-1/README.md

 - POX controller
 ## Installation
 To use the DDoS attack detection model, follow these steps:
-1. Install a version of Linux that can install a python version between 3.7 to 3.9:
+1. Install a version of Linux that can install a Python version between 3.7 to 3.9:

 This can be found at https://releases.ubuntu.com/